FAQ for Students

-Can I walk in the Commencement Ceremony and Diploma Ceremony if I am graduating in the summer?
+Can I walk in the Commencement Ceremony if I am graduating in the summer?

-If you are a Ph.D. candidate, you may NOT walk in the Spring Commencement Ceremony.
+If you are a doctoral candidate, you may Not walk in the May Commencement Ceremony.

-If you are a master’s degree candidate and all requirements will be completed no later than August 31, you MAY walk in the Commencement Ceremony, but your name will not be listed in the official program, nor will you receive your diploma at the Diploma Ceremony.
+If you are a master’s degree candidate and all requirements will be completed no later than August 31, you May walk in the Commencement Ceremony, but your name will not be listed in the official program, nor will you receive your diploma.

 How do I get my diploma?

-Diplomas will be distributed only to those students who have no outstanding financial obligations to the University, who do not have registration or transcript holds, and who were cleared to graduate by their departments.
-Students participating in the ceremony but not graduating until July or August will not receive a diploma at the Commencement ceremony.
+Diplomas for students who are eligible to receive them will be distributed at the Commencement ceremony.
+Students who have outstanding financial obligations to the University, registration or transcript holds, and who have not been cleared to graduate by their departments, will not receive diplomas at Commencement.
+Students who walk in the ceremony but are not graduating until July or August 2018 will not receive a diploma at the Commencement ceremony.

-Do we need tickets for the main Commencement Ceremony?
+Do we need tickets for the Commencement Ceremony?

-No, the Graduate School does not ticket the ceremony.
-Seating is on a first-come, first-seated basis.
+No, the Graduate School does not issue tickets for the ceremony.
+Seating is available on a first-come, first-seated basis.

 * Note: In the event of inclement weather, the ceremony will be held in McDonough Gym, where space is more limited.
 If the ceremony is held in the gym, we encourage your families and friends to arrive early to ensure seating.